(We promise you, it’s more exciting than it sounds)

 When you need to export, whether you’re doing data analysis, reporting to your leadership team, integrating with data systems or responding to an information request, there’s an export and a format to suit.

-Choosing which content to export
+Choosing which archives to export

 You can export anything, at any time.
 The filters in your Brolly feed, along with other criteria like date range and account, are a great way to refine your records so that you’re exporting only what you need, for the task at hand.